-There are so many new skills to learn—building and managing a book launch team, finding a book cover design, making Amazon Marketing Services work for you, et cetera—and new vocabulary words to go along with them.
+As an aspiring author, there are so many new skills to learn: building and managing a book launch team, finding a book cover design, making Amazon Marketing Services work for you, and understanding all the new vocabulary words to go along with these tasks.
+For now, it’s time to learn about a crucial element to include in your book prior to chapter one.

 Pro Tip: Sign up for a free book outline below – for fiction or non-fiction – to be delivered to your email inbox as you continue to read through this article.
 Your book outline will be fully-formatted, including key pages like book foreword page, copyright page, acknowledgement page, and more!